uccser/cs-field-guide/csfieldguide/static/interactives/packet-attack/README.md

 ## Assets

 All image assets created for Packet Attack, including sprites and backgrounds, are found in the `packet-attack/assets/` directory.
-These were created by Jack Morgan and updated by Alasdair Smith, and are freely available under the MIT License.
+These were created by Jack Morgan and Alasdair Smith, and are freely available under the MIT Licence.
 Email: jack.morgan@canterbury.ac.nz

 ## Known issues

 - The question mark (`?`) is used to show that a packet has been corrupted.
-Therefore, *if ACKS and NACKS are not enabled*, a packet sent with the character `?` isn't affected by corruption.
+Therefore, *if `ACKS` and `NACKS` are not enabled*, a packet sent with the character `?` itself isn't affected by corruption.
-- Packets X and X+3(n-1) can potentially overlap perfectly if X is delayed n times and X+3(n-1) once.
+- Packets `X` and `X+3(n-1)` can potentially overlap perfectly if `X` is delayed `n` times and `X+3(n-1)` once.
 This is no less than 3 delays on two specific packets.

 ## Future plans